broadinstitute/gatk-sv/README.md

 ## <a name="module00a">Module 00a</a>
 Runs raw evidence collection on each sample.

 Note: a list of sample IDs must be provided.
-These IDs should be unique and contain only alphanumeric characters and underscores.
-They need not match sample names from the BAM/CRAM headers.
-IDs containing other characters may cause errors. `GetSampleID.wdl` can be used to fetch BAM sample IDs and also generates a set of alternate IDs that are considered safe for this pipeline.
-Currently, sample IDs can be replaced again in [Module 00c](#module00c).
+Refer to the [sample ID requirements](#sampleids) for specifications of allowable sample IDs.
+IDs that do not meet these requirements may cause errors.

 #### Inputs:
 * Per-sample BAM or CRAM files aligned to hg38.
 Index files (`.bai`) must be provided if using BAMs.